On this page

 Where it fits in the workflow

-- It may lead to further investigation or reissuance of the passport.
+- May lead to further investigation by the Department of State.

 - DS-86 is commonly filed alongside Form DS-5525.